JavaApp21/GitHub/Day4/Branching-Merging-Tagging.md

 *development/develop* >>> managing development code and day to day builds on this branch

+*feature* >>> for day to day development - every developer will create separate branch for development

 *hotfix* >>> Create a new branch *hostfix-####* from master or tag (from the production code) to fix if there are any PROD issues.

-Workflow:
+*Workflow*:

   Create "feature" branch from *development/develop* when there is a requirement to add/update the code

   Merge the code from "feature" branch to "develop" >> Build the code from "develop" branch

-Merge the code to "master" branch when code successfully deployed to PROD.
+  Merge the code from *develop* to "master" branch when code successfully deployed to PROD.

 ![image](https://user-images.githubusercontent.com/24622526/129722695-5b8e7cbc-84c8-46b0-b43a-2b1e10e4a5b9.png)